aeograg/dulce_erp/replit.md

 - **Waste Management System:** `maxWastePercent` field in Product model, real-time waste percentage calculation, visual warnings, and color-coded validation.
 - **Stock Entry Duplicate Prevention:** Server-side validation to prevent duplicate entries for the same date, product, and store.

+- **Predetermined Delivery Feature**: Pre-configured delivery schedules for recurring store deliveries with editable quantities in a modal interface, automatically deducts from production center and adds to store inventory with inventory validation.

 ## External Dependencies

 **Database & ORM:**